hycer22/neighborhood-map-react/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## Offline First

+Since the service worker only works in the production environment.
+To test the service worker:

+* Build the project with `npm run build`
+* To install serve, run `npm install -g serve`, then `serve -s build`

 ## Technology

 * HTML